withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Displaying a list of blog posts

 Create a new interface called `BlogPost` and add it to your `contentful.ts` file in `src/lib/`.
 This interface will match the fields of your blog post content type in Contentful.
-You will use it to type your blog post entries.
+You will use it to type your blog post entries response.

 ```ts title="src/lib/contentful.ts" ins={2,4-10}
 import contentful from "contentful";